U.S. dollar slips against commodity currencies after OPEC deal

 "The next step to whether this has staying power is to see what kind of implementation there is," he said.

-The dollar index .DXY, which measures the greenback against a basket of six major currencies, was last roughly flat at 95.451.
+The dollar index, which measures the greenback against a basket of six major currencies, was last roughly flat at 95.451.
 Besides the moves in commodity currencies, traders awaited more U.S. economic data for clues on the likelihood of a December Federal Reserve rate increase.

 Deutsche Bank, Germany's biggest lender, is fighting a $14 billion U.S. demand to settle claims it missold mortgage-backed securities.